We look at some of the ways retailers can help customers at the point where they’re deciding whether to buy.

 Urgency messaging can be used to speed up the customer’s decision to buy by providing useful and relevant information.

-For example, details on shipping cut-off times or information on when a particular discount ends can also help customers to make a decision more quickly.
+For example, details on shipping cut-off times or information on when a particular promo code ends ends can also help customers to make a decision more quickly.

-This can be conveyed with countdown timers, as used by Interflora here:
+This can be conveyed with ecommerce countdown timers, as used by Interflora here: